djkato/saleor-apps-rs/README.md

 ## Adding new dependencies

 Workspace dependencies need to be managed manually.
-If you wanna add a new dependency to a single member do `cargo add <dep> <project-name>`.
+If you wanna add a new dependency to a single member do `cargo add <dep> --package <project-name>`.
 If you want to use a shared dependency, add it to the root level `Cargo.toml`, then inside your member `Cargo.toml`add it under depencency like: `<dependency> = { workspace = true, features = [ "..." ] }`.